What does the drug do?

 Phase 2 (HIMALAYA)

-The Phase 2 clinical trial will look at the safety and efficacy of taking SAR443820.
-The trial will have two phases, the first being a 24-week long double blind, placebo controlled trial, where participants will be randomised in a 2:1 ratio of treatment:placebo.
-At the end of the 24-week period, the participants will able to enter the second phase which is open-label.
-This means that everyone in the trial will be given the treatment up to week 106.
-The trial will recruit 261 participants across the US, Germany, the Netherlands, Belgium, France and the UK.
+The Phase 2 clinical trial looked at the safety and efficacy of taking SAR443820.
+The trial had two phases, the first being a 24-week long double blind, placebo controlled trial, where participants were randomised in a 2:1 ratio of treatment:placebo.
+At the end of the 24-week period, the participants were able to enter the second phase which is open-label.
+This allows everyone in the trial will be given the treatment up to week 106.
+The trial aimed to recruit 261 participants across the US, Germany, the Netherlands, Belgium, France and the UK.
 You can find out more about the trial here.

 Latest News